 The minerals improve blood oxygenation, which is the key to cleansing and rejuvenation processes.

-Apples and apple peels contain a type of fiber called pectin which supports digestion.
+Apples and the skin of the apples contain a type of fiber called pectin, which supports digestion.

-This feeds intestinal mucus and helps control pH imbalances in your stomach to help lower your risk of developing different kinds of diseases.
+This feeds intestinal mucus and helps control pH imbalances in your stomach.
+This ultimately helps lower your risk of developing different kinds of diseases.

-In addition, they play a protective role against several types of cancer and chronic issues like constipation.
+In addition, they may reduce your risk for several types of cancer and chronic issues like constipation.